 Benefits of Buying a Fixer-Upper

 A fixer-upper can be an excellent value if the renovations it needs are mostly cosmetic ones that don't require expensive repairs to the home's major systems and structures.
-Visible improvements such as drywall repair and new flooring generally add more value than do invisible repairs such as plumbing upgrades and foundation repairs, according to the National Association of Realtors.
+Visible improvements such as drywall repair and new flooring generally add more value than do invisible repairs such as plumbing upgrades and foundation repairs.
 In addition, a fixer-upper gives you the freedom to reflect your taste and make the home truly yours.

 Risks of Buying a Fixer-Upper